Shiny for Python :: Cheatsheet

 • Include any other scripts, data sets, or assets used by the app in the same directory.

-Run shiny create . in the terminal to generate a template app.py file
+Run shiny create . in the terminal to generate an app.py file based on a template.

 Launch apps with shiny run app.py --reload